mansoure/mansoure.github.io/index.md

 - [KDD 2021](https://kdd.org/kdd2021/organizers/PC_SPC)

-I also regularly review for a number of international journals including:
+I also regularly review for a number of international journals, including:

 - ACM Transactions on Database Systems (TODS)
 - The International Journal on Very Large Data Bases (VLDB Journal)